Skip to Content

 Meadow Grasshopper

-Like its name, the long-horned meadow grasshopper resides in marshy areas by streams, ponds, and lakes where meadows and pastures can be found.
-The Chorthippus curtipennis is the only flightless grasshopper species.
+Like its name suggests, the long-horned meadow grasshopper resides in marshy areas by streams, ponds, and lakes where meadows and pastures can be found.
+Chorthippus curtipennis is the only flightless grasshopper species.

-Of the 80 species that are Palearctic, the meadow or otherwise known as the marsh meadow and short-winged grasshopper, inhabit the Nearctic region of Canada and the Western and Northern states.
+Of the 80 species that are Palearctic, the meadow, otherwise known as the marsh meadow, and the short-winged grasshopper inhabit the Nearctic region of Canada and the Western and Northern states.

-However, they can be found on the coasts of Europe, Scandinavia, Southern Spain, and the British Isles.
-Unlike other grasshopper species, the Chorthippus curtipennis stays close to home and are most active during the day.
+However, they can be found on the coasts of Europe, Scandinavia, southern Spain, and the British Isles.
+Unlike other grasshopper species, Chorthippus curtipennis stays close to home and is most active during the day.

 Cone-Headed Grasshopper

 The Neoconocephalus matures at four centimeters in length and is known for its cone-shaped head.
-Another long-horned hopper, the cone-headed grasshopper, got its name from its unique appearance.
+Another long-horned hopper, the cone-headed grasshopper, gets its name from its unique appearance.

 These grasshoppers hide in tall reeds or grass and have strong jaws that will bite if picked up.